Supplements: What they are, when to take them, and why

 Autumn and winter:

-- During flu season, it is especially important to ensure adequate intake of vitamin D, zinc, iron, vitamin B12, vitamin C, and vitamin E.
+- During the flu season, it is especially important to ensure adequate intake of vitamin D, zinc, iron, vitamin B12, vitamin C, and vitamin E.

 In spring: